erazera/erazera/README.md

 * 🌍  I'm based in Gramado - Rio Grande do Sul 🇧🇷
 * ✉️  You can contact me at [eduardorabr@gmail.com](mailto:eduardorabr@gmail.com)
 * 🧠  I'm learning Laravel and C#
-* ⚡  I am in the begging of my journey in this world of programming
+* ⚡  I am in the begging of my journey in this world of programming, always been a tech enthusiast
+* 💚💛💙 My others passions are: Finances, business and sports

 ### Skills